-You can now sign up for our Food for Thought Collaborative event which will take place on Friday May 17th in the GMIT, Castlebar, Co.
+Our Food for Thought Collaborative event which took place on Friday May 17th in the GMIT, Castlebar, Co.
 Mayo.
-It’s organised in partnership with Afri, Teacht Anair, Food Sovereignty Ireland and the IEN-organised National Biodiversity Week.
-The event comes the day before Afri’s Annual Famine Walk in Louisburg.
+It was organised in partnership with Afri, Teacht Anair, Food Sovereignty Ireland and the IEN-organised National Biodiversity Week.
+The event came the day before Afri’s Annual Famine Walk in Louisburg.

-Food for Thought offers a reflective learning space which this year focuses on transformational change.
-There will be two guest speakers – Hanny van Geel from La Via Campesina and Michael McGaughan, author of Coming Home.
-While a central theme will …
+Food for Thought offered a reflective learning space which in 2019 focussed on transformational change.
+There were two guest speakers – Hannie van Geel from La Via Campesina and Michael McGaughan, author of Coming Home.
+While a central theme was …

 "The Green New Deal, if presented as a way of investing in energy techno-fixes, could be a misleading magic formula.
 If seen as a start of a dialogue about a wide ranging transformation of society including communities setting up arrangements to help each other, it could be helpful", writes Brian Davey.

 "We are richer when we know our neighbours – human, animal and plant…..when we know the names of the nearest trees to where we live, the most common birds locally, and where the nicest blackberries grow".
 Elizabeth Cullen urges us to place stronger restrictions on advertising and to take other steps to reduce our consumption.